pushd/catch_json_parse_errors/README.md

 A Rack middleware for catching JSON parse errors and providing friendlier messages, all packaged up as a handy Railtie.

-Credit to [@djcp](https://github.com/djcp) at Thoughtbot for the original code as taken from [this blog post](http://robots.thoughtbot.com/catching-json-parse-errors-with-custom-middleware).
+Credit to [@djcp](https://github.com/djcp) at thoughtbot for the original code as taken from [this blog post](http://robots.thoughtbot.com/catching-json-parse-errors-with-custom-middleware).

 ## Installation